HallefHLVieira/NodejsCrud-API/README.md

 With the docker installed, run:
 (docker pull mongo) to download mongo's iamge container

-- then:
+- then run:

-(docker run --name (name for your container) -p 27017: 27017 mongo) to raise the container with the successful access set ports of the image name you want to run.
+> (docker run --name (name for your container) -p 27017: 27017 mongo) to raise the container with the successful access set ports of the image name you want to run.

-If you want to test the container run:
+- If you want to test the container run:

-(sudo docker ps) to see if the container is being used.
+> (sudo docker ps) to see if the container is being used.

-That done, the environment is set for development.
+- That done, the environment is set for development.
-For database data visualization, among the various visualization forms, I recommend using robo3t.
+- For database data visualization, among the various visualization forms, I recommend using robo3t.

 If you have any questions, you can contact: hallef.vieira@hotmail.com
 ==================================================================================================================

 # Crud com NodeJS and MongoDB (Br)
 Estudando tecnologias